Odeon South Woodford

 The architect was S.B.
 Pritlove who designed a pleasing Art Deco style suburban cinema which seated 1,724 in stalls and circle levels.
 It was equipped with a Compton theatre organ and a retaurant/ballroom.

 The Majestic Theatre was taken over by Associated British Cinemas (ABC) from 5th August 1935 and they continued to run it for many years.
-It was tripled in February 1937 re-opening as ABC 1-2-3 with seating for 592, 201 and 133.
+The Majestic Cinema was closed to be tripled on 4th November 1972 and re-opened on 5th February 1973 as ABC 1-2-3 with seating for 592, 201 and 133.

 In 1986 it was re-named Cannon and since then further screens have been added in unused spaces such as the former ballroom.
 It now operates as a seven-screen Odeon Cinema (sometimes advertised as the Odeon, South Woodford).
 Seating capacities in 2008 are given as; 207, 158, 111, 153, 154, 92 and 144